psam3210/a1-hello-world/README.md

 Those savvy enough are also welcome to run tests locally.
 You will need [Node.js](https://nodejs.org/en/) installed, and then run `npm install` followed by `npm test`.

+## Your environment
+If you have not done so already in class, create a [GitHub](https://github.com/) Account and [register as a student](https://education.github.com/), install [GitHub Desktop](https://desktop.github.com/), [VSCode](https://code.visualstudio.com/), and [Google Chrome](https://www.google.com/chrome/).

+In your filesystem, create a new folder called `dev` in your Home folder.
+This is where your code for this class will live.
+We’re now ready to clone down our assignment!
+When you open GitHub Desktop, you should be given the option to add or clone an existing directory.
+Select `f22-psam3210/a1-hello-world-[your-username]` and clone it to your computer.
+Set your Local Path into your `dev` folder that you just created.

 ## Development server
 To properly run this assignment and all future assignments, you will need a webserver running.
 This is different than accessing files directly in in your browser as you may have done previously, and comes with many benefits.
 To run a webserver that serves your content (and therefore can be accessible from other devices too), `cd` into `a1` and type `python3 -m http.server` into your terminal.
 On older devices, you may also have to use `python -m SimpleHTTPServer` instead, but they do the same thing.